StephJones87/astroplate/src/content/blog/post-9.md

 draft: false
 ---

+Cybersecurity is currently a hot topic - it feels pretty everywhere - especially with the M and S attack it led me to thinking I do not know enough, how can I learn more.
+So I turned to see what CS50 had to offer by way of Cybersecurity.
+Sure enough David Malan has some content so off we go....

-In his compelling and accessible lecture, [David Malan](https://www.youtube.com/watch?v=kUovJpWqEMk)—computer science professor from Harvard's CS50 course—walks viewers through core concepts of cybersecurity, digital trust, and password strength.
+In lecture 0, [David Malan](https://www.youtube.com/watch?v=kUovJpWqEMk)—computer science professor from Harvard's CS50 course—walks through core concepts of cybersecurity.

-The lecture is designed for beginners but is rich with insights for seasoned software developers and security-conscious users alike.

 ## Key Topics Covered

-### 1. **Social Engineering and Phishing**
+### 1. **Passwords**

-He emphasizes that **humans are often the weakest link** in security.
-He explains phishing through simple examples, showing how easily people can be tricked into revealing credentials.
-This highlights the importance of **user education** alongside technical defenses.

-### 2. **Brute Force Attacks and 94⁸**

-This section is a highlight of the lecture—and the most thought-provoking.
+David dicusses 'Dictionary attacks' - this idea literally guesses passwords from a dictionary of words. brute force attacks.

-He poses the question: if your password is 8 characters long, and each character could be any of 94 possible characters (letters, digits, symbols), then:
+David poses the question: if your password is 8 characters long, and each character could be any of 94 possible characters (letters, digits, symbols), then:

 **There are 94⁸ possible combinations.**